kalpeshgangani16/AI-Powered-Ticket-Management-System/README.md

 ## 🚀 Key Features

 * 🤖 **AI Ticket Triaging**: Automatically analyzes ticket descriptions using **Gemini 2.0 Flash** to identify the correct technical department, detect the root cause, and generate multi-step troubleshooting guidelines.
-* 📋 **Rule-Based Local Fallback**: Integrates a robust keyword-matching NLP classifier to routing when AI API quotas are exceeded.
 * ⚖️ **Workload-Balanced Engineer Assignment**: Automatically assigns new tickets to the Support Engineer with the lowest workload in that department (Weighted system: `OPEN = 1.0`, `IN_PROGRESS = 2.0`).
 Resolves ties deterministically using engineer seniority.
 * 🔒 **Role-Based Access Control (RBAC)**:
   * **Admin**: Complete system control, user directory creation, account deletion, and manual ticket reassignments.